evg-zhabotinsky/inputerceptor/README.md

 Press LeftCtrl+Esc or RightCtrl+F12.

-Having any other buttons or keys pressed at the same time will not prevent locking.
+Having any other buttons or keys pressed at the same time will not prevent locking, except for the modifier keys on the same side of keyboard (Alt/Shift/Win).

 Keys that were pressed before locking will generate release events when released, but no other events will be generated until input is unlocked.